 (Bold mine)

 The speculation that "resurrected ones of the 24 elders group may be involved in the communicating of divine truths today" rests, first of all, on the assumption that the 24 elders of Revelation "represent the 144,000 joint heirs with Christ in their heavenly glory."
 What leads them to that conclusion?
-In the revelation to John the 24 elders are shown as being seated upon twenty-four thrones, which are round about Jehovah's throne, and they are "dressed in white outer garments, and upon their heads golden crowns."
-(Rev. 4:4) And this is how these 24 elders are identified, according to the book Revelation Its Grand Climax At Hand!:
+In the revelation to John, the 24 elders are shown as being seated upon twenty-four thrones, which are round about Jehovah's throne, and they are "dressed in white outer garments, and upon their heads golden crowns."
+(Rev. 4:4) According to the book, Revelation Its Grand Climax At Hand!, this is how these 24 elders are identified:

 Who are these elders?
 They are none other than anointed ones of the Christian congregation, resurrected and occupying the heavenly position Jehovah promised them.
 How do we know that?